code4sac/sacarts4ALL/4_non_profits_survey.md

 ![SacArts4ALL]({{ site.baseurl }}/assets/images/NELP_graphic1.png "benefits word collage")

 ### Reported Barriers of offering arts education within the school day:
 Of 29 respondents, 17 of them ranked “Lack of Funding” as the largest barrier to increasing arts education services during the school day.
 Coordination with schools and school districts (6) and lack of capacity (6) were the next most reported answers.

-When asked what arts organizations would do if they could “wave a magic wand,” to improve arts education and arts education opportunities for studnets, the ideas varied from specific ideas such as arts in residency in schools to building collaborative partnerships between the schools, teachers, and arts organizations.
+When asked what arts organizations would do if they could “wave a magic wand,” to improve arts education and arts education opportunities for students, the ideas varied from specific ideas such as arts in residency in schools to building collaborative partnerships between the schools, teachers, and arts organizations.
 Arts organizations also desire to have advocates in the schools to share information about the programs that are offered outside of the school system.
 The continued need for funding to support arts programs and simplifying the bureaucracy of how the arts organizations interact with the schools could enable arts education.

 <!-- Pagination -->
 <div class="pagination">